 If MySQL refuses to start, add

 innodb_force_recovery = 1 to the [mysqld] secton of your config file, start MySQL and it should fix the tables and let you run a SELECT statement.
 Immediately remove the option and restart again to restore full read/write access. ↩

-If you’re setting up a new team, perhaps consider using a persistent chatroom like HipChat or Campfire to cut down on the number of emails flying around - see Zach Holman on how GitHub staff stay in the loop. ↩
+If you’re setting up a new team, perhaps consider using a persistent chatroom like HipChat, Campfire or Slack to cut down on the number of emails flying around - see Zach Holman on how GitHub staff stay in the loop. ↩

 Although a lot of people have jumped to Laravel, FuelPHP is a strong framework, still very much in active development and has powerful ORM and plenty of useful packages like SimpleAuth.
 Also, Oil lets you quickly install packages, generate complex database scaffolding or create user logins – all from the command line. ↩